Interactive identification of individuals with positive treatment effect while controlling false discoveries: Introduction

 \item \textbf{Error control (and unmasking)}.
-The algorithm uses the complete data $\{Y_i, A_i, X_i\}$ to estimate FDR of the current candidate rejection set $\widehat{\mathrm{FDR}}(\mathcal{R}_t)$, as a feedback to the analyst.
+The algorithm uses the complete data $\{Y_i, A_i, X_i\}$ to estimate FDR of the current candidate rejection set $\widehat{\mathrm{FDR}}(\mathcal{R}_t)$, as feedback to the analyst.
 If the estimated FDR is above the target level $\widehat{\mathrm{FDR}}(\mathcal{R}_t) > \alpha$, the analyst goes back to the step of selection, along with additional information: the excluded subjects ($i \notin \mathcal{R}_t$) have their $A_i$ unmasked (revealed), which could improve her understanding of the data and guide her choices in the next selection step. \end{enumerate} The algorithms we propose in the main paper build on and modify the above procedure to achieve reasonably high power and develop various extensions.

-An illustration of the identifications made by the \peiZero (our central algorithm) is in Figure~\ref{fig:illustrate}.
+Recall our illustrative example in Section~\ref{sec:intro_example}, the underlying groundtruth and the identifications made by the \peiZero (our central algorithm) are in Figure~\ref{fig:illustrate_result}.
+Although the observed outcomes tend to be higher for subjects in the top right corner, the subjects with true positive effects are in the center.
+Such discrepancy is because the \textit{control} outcome varies with covariates (could often happen in practice) and is designed to be higher in the top right corner, such that their observed outcomes could be high regardless of whether the treatment has any effect.
+Nonetheless, our proposed algorithm can tell the difference of high observed outcomes caused by high control outcomes versus those caused by positive treatment effects, and correctly identify most true positive effects.